vdbergh/simul/README.md

 sims=2818 pass=0.052874[0.040228,0.065521] length=60006.6 zeros=0.000000
 ...
 ```
-7. All inputs for the simulator are in logistic Elo.

-8. The `bias` parameter is a proxy for the `RMS bias` of the opening
+7. The `bias` parameter is a proxy for the `RMS bias` of the opening
 book.
 The RMS bias is the Root Mean Square of the biases of the
 openings in the book where the bias of an opening is defined as the
 conversion to Elo (using the standard logistic formula) of the